 Instructions

-- In a separate large mixing bowl, cream the butter and dark muscovado sugar with a hand-electric mixer until light, creamy and fluffy.
+- In a large mixing bowl, cream the butter and muscovado sugar with an electric mixer until light and fluffy.

-- Add the eggs one at a time, beating well before adding the next, then add the vanilla extract and black treacle.
-Mix well.
+- Beat in the eggs one at a time, then mix in the vanilla and black treacle.

-- Add the bicarbonate of soda into the flour and mix well until combined.
+- Stir the bicarbonate of soda into the flour.
+Add half the flour and half the milk to the bowl and mix gently.

-- Mash the softened dates with a folk to a rough pulp.
+- Mash the softened dates into a rough pulp and fold them into the batter.

-- Serve the Sticky Toffee Pudding warm, drizzled with extra toffee sauce and add a scoop of vanilla ice cream for an extra treat.
+- Serve warm with the rest of the toffee sauce and a scoop of vanilla ice cream if you like.

 Notes